ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

       S15 [(ODU2)], S18 [(ODU2) -> ETH], R8 [ETH -> (PKT)]
 ~~~~

-   The CNC is capable of requesting, via the CMI, the setup either an
+   The CNC is capable of requesting, via the CMI, the setup of either an
    STM-64 Private Line service, between R1 and R4, or an EPL service,
    between R1 and R8.